Guy Stroumsa: Biography

 Stroumsa was born in Paris.
-His parents were Shoah survivors; his father, born in Salonica, survived Auschwitz thanks to his musical skills and his mother, born in Athens, Bergen-Belsen.
+His parents were Shoah survivors; his father, born in Thessaloniki, survived Auschwitz thanks to his musical skills and his mother, born in Athens, Bergen-Belsen.

 Stroumsa grew up in Paris.
 He studied at the Lycée Voltaire and at the Ecole Normale Israélite Orientale, where he was greatly influenced by its principal, Emmanuel Levinas, who taught him philosophy and Talmud.
 After briefly studying economics and law at the University of Paris, he moved to Israel.
 For his B.A.
 (1969), he studied philosophy and Jewish thought at the Hebrew University of Jerusalem.
 After his military service (1969–1972), he studied for the PhD in the Study of Religion at Harvard University.
 After the submission of his doctoral dissertation (1978) which dealt with Gnostic mythology, he was appointed a lecturer in the Department of Comparative Religion at the Hebrew University.
 In 1991 he was appointed to the Martin Buber Chair of Comparative Religion.
 Stroumsa was the Founding Director of the Center for the Study of Christianity (1999–2005).
 In 2009 he was appointed Professor of the Study of the Abrahamic Religions at Oxford University and a Fellow of Lady Margaret Hall; he retired in 2013.

 He has held Visiting Professorship in a number of universities in Europe and the United States, and has been a Fellow, among other institutions, of Dumbarton Oaks, the Wissenschaftskolleg zu Berlin, and the Katz Center for Advanced Judaic Studies.
 He has been invited to give Lecture Series at Corpus Christi College and Trinity College, Cambridge, at the Scuola Normale Superiore (Pisa) and the Istituto San Carlo (Modena), and at the College de France (Paris).

 Stroumsa received an honorary doctorate from the University of Zurich (2005).
 In 2008 he was elected a Member of the Israeli Academy of the Sciences and Humanities.
 He won an Alexander von Humboldt Research Award in 2008.
 Together with Sarah Stroumsa, he is a recipient of the Leopold Lucas Prize (2018).
 He is Chevalier de l’Ordre du Mérite.

 He is married to Professor Sarah Stroumsa, a scholar of Islamic and Jewish medieval philosophy and theology, who served for four years as the Rector of the Hebrew University of Jerusalem.
 They have two daughters and five grandchildren.